How to save money on car insurance

 To continue to benefit from this discount, your insurer will typically require you to submit verification of your mileage at each renewal.

-Telematics, or UBI insurance, is increasingly popular, according to data analytics company LexisNexis.
+Usage-based insurance (UBI), is increasingly popular, according to data analytics company LexisNexis.
 This option lets insurance companies track your driving habits and mileage with a telematics device or mobile app.
-Your premiums are based on your driving, so safe drivers and those who drive fewer miles can save a substantial amount of money.

 "The better one drives, the better their opportunity to save on auto insurance through UBI," says Stephen Crewdson, senior director of Global Business Intelligence for Insurance at J.D.
 Power.
 "Many UBI programs also offer coaching to the driver on how to improve their driving in order to receive a discount.
 So, even those who do not drive as safely today can save if they adjust their driving based on feedback from the UBI program."